 Erectile Dysfunction

-Erectile dysfunction (ED), also known as impotence, is a condition where the penis either is unable or struggles to achieve a strong enough erection for engaging in sexual intercourse.
+Erectile dysfunction (ED), also known as impotence, is a condition in which a person has difficulty achieving or maintaining an erection sufficient for sexual activity.

 Erectile Dysfunction (ED) Symptoms